President, delegated by Citadel Foundation

 Bob was born and raised in Quebec City.
 He studied at St. Lawrence College, did his undergraduate studies at the University of Waterloo and his post-graduate studies at Laval.
 He taught at St. Lawrence for 35 years before retiring in 2011.

 In the past, Bob has been president of the teacher’s union at St. Lawrence, chairman of the 150th Anniversary of the Irish Famine commemoration festivities and member of the board of Irish Heritage Quebec.
-He has also been a city councillor for the City of Sillery, a board member of VEQ and of the Caisse Desjardins de Sillery-Saint-Louis-de-France, the head of the Trustees of St. Patrick’s Parish, and member of the Saint Brigid’s Board of Governors.
+He has also been a city councillor for the City of Sillery, a board member of VEQ and of the Caisse Desjardins de Sillery-Saint-Louis-de-France, the head of the Trustees of St. Patrick’s Parish, and a member of the Saint Brigid’s Board of Governors.

 In addition to representing Jeffery Hale – Saint Brigid’s Corporation on JH Partners’ board, Bob is currently a member of the Jeffery Hale – Saint Brigid’s Board of Governors and president of the St. Lawrence Alumni Foundation.

 He is passionate about promoting healthy lifestyles.
-This moved him to become the English spokesperson for the Right to Quality Water committee in Sillery that successfully to provide Sillery with cleaner and cheaper drinking water from Québec City rather than the St. Lawrence River.
+This moved him to become the English spokesperson for the Right to Quality Water committee in Sillery that successfully provided Sillery with cleaner and cheaper drinking water from Québec City rather than the St. Lawrence River.
 In that same period, he was the provincial representative for the English college physical education teachers on the Comité d’action pour la défense de l’éducation physique, which successfully worked to reverse a government decision to remove physical education from the college curriculum.

 Delegated by The Congregation of the Catholics of Quebec Speaking the English Language